Actor Matt Walsh Reflects On HBO's 'Veep' As Show's Final Season Kicks Off

 On what politicians think about Veep

 They love it!
 Obviously the Republicans think we're making fun of the Democrats and the Democrats think we're making fun of the Republicans.
 So, that's the beauty of the show too — that it's pure fiction.
-We never say what side she's (she meaning?
-Louis-Dreyfus?) on.
+We never say what side [Selina Meyer is] on.

 On how he feels about the show ending